Edexcel Physics Waves Revision Notes

 Master Edexcel Physics Waves using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Waves are disturbances that transfer energy from one point to another without the transfer of matter.
-They can be classified into mechanical waves, which require a medium, and electromagnetic waves, which do not.
+Waves are disturbances that transfer energy from one point to another without the physical transfer of matter.
+They can be classified as mechanical or electromagnetic, and their properties include wavelength, frequency, amplitude, and speed.

 Key Concepts